Holy War (BYU–Utah): 2010: Bradley’s Controversial Fumble & Burton's block

-Shock and Awe
+2011: Shock and Awe

 With Utah having left for the Pac-12 and BYU declaring conference independence, the 2011 BYU home game against Utah was the rivalry's first non-conference game since 1898.
 BYU suffered a rough start on its opening drive, when on its third play, the ball was snapped over quarterback Jake Heaps' head and recovered for a touchdown by Utah DE Derrick Shelby.
-The remainder of the 1st quarter held similar luck for BYU, with Running back JJ Di'Luigi being stripped of the ball on 1st and Goal from the Utah 6-yard line.
+The remainder of the 1st quarter held similar luck for BYU, with Running back JJ Diluigi being stripped of the ball on 1st and Goal from the Utah 6-yard line.
 The 2nd quarter proved more competitive with BYU completing a 32-yard TD pass to WR Ross Apo.
 Utah answered with 30-yard TD pass from QB Jordan Wynn to freshman TE Jake Murphy, just two minutes before the half.
 Utah led at halftime 14–10.

 After a first half that seemed to promise the typical nail-biter game that the last decade of the rivalry had shown, it was anything but.
 The Utes scored 40 unanswered points in the 2nd half (a total of 47 unanswered).
-Turnovers continued to plague BYU, who would finish with 7, including JD Falslev's mishandled kickoff return at their own 6-yard line, QB Jake Heaps fumble at their own 6-yard line, and QB Riley Nelson's (substituted in for Heaps in the 4th quarter) fumble after being sacked, returned 57 yards for a TD by freshman LB V.J.
+Turnovers continued to plague BYU, who finished with 7, including JD Falslev's mishandled kickoff return at their own 6-yard line, QB Jake Heaps fumble at their own 6-yard line, and QB Riley Nelson's (substituted in for Heaps in the 4th quarter) fumble after being sacked, returned 57 yards for a TD by freshman LB V.J.
 Fehoko.

 The final result of 54–10 was the largest margin of victory for either team in the Holy War since 1983, and Utah's second-largest margin of victory ever in the Holy War.
 Utah's 54 points were the second most the Utes had ever scored against BYU.